A Realistic Neutrino mixing scheme arising from $A_4$ symmetry: Summary and Discussion

 \section{Summary and Discussion}

 In summary, we have hoisted a \emph{realistic} neutrino mixing scheme which is consistent with the experiments highlighting, $\theta_{12}\approx 35.26^\circ$, $\theta_{13}\approx 8.29^\circ$, $\theta_{23}\approx 48.18^\circ$ and $\delta = 270^\circ$.
-The choice of these mixing scheme is special in the sense that it can be realised in a hybrid seesaw model based on $A_4 \times Z_3 \times Z_{10}$.
-The additional symmetries $Z_3$ and $Z_{10}$ restrict some undesirable terms in the Yukawa Lagrangian.
-The model is not hierarchy blind and predicts the normal ordering of neutrino masses.
+The choice of this mixing scheme is special in the sense that it can be realised in a Type-I+Type-II seesaw model based on $A_4 \times Z_{10}$.
+The additional symmetry, $Z_{10}$, restricts some undesirable terms in the Yukawa Lagrangian.
+The model is not hierarchy blind and obeys the normal ordering of neutrino masses.
 It highlights that the minimum/maximum value which the two Majorana phases can take is $-45^\circ/45^\circ$.
-In the light of the present model, we have predicted the maximum value of $m_{\beta\beta}$ as 30.20 meV which lies below the experimental upper bound.

-If we look independently into the texture appearing in equation\,(\ref{Mass matrix 5}), then we see that it holds five independent complex \emph{texture} parameters which are expressed in terms of eleven \emph{model} parameters.
+In the light of the present model, we have predicted the maximum value of $m_{\beta\beta}$ as 28.0442 meV which lies below the experimental upper bound.
+If we look independently into the texture appearing in equation\,(\ref{Mass matrix 5}), then we see that it holds five independent complex \emph{texture} parameters which are expressed in terms of fifteen \emph{model} parameters.
 If we want the mass matrix to be diagonalised under the proposed mixing scheme, we see that only three real texture parameters exist which in turn, helps us in dealing with the complexities associated with the model parameters effectively.
-In fact, the task of getting the exact texture\,\citep{Barger:1998ta, Harrison:2002er, Goswami:2023bft} of a phenomenologically correct neutrino mass matrix from a theory or model motivated by discrete symmetry groups, is challenging.
-Often, researchers adopt some strategy which either, lead to an approximated texture or, somehow the independence of the texture/model parameters is compromised upto an extent.
-However, in the present formalism, we have taken care in addressing these two issues properly.

 The present model is equipped with the numerical information related to the model parameters and hence it can be employed to study the lepton flavour violation and baryon asymmetry of the Universe.
-This happens to be our future prospect.
+This happens to be our future prospect. \acknowledgments The Research work of Manash Dey is supported by the Council of Scientific and Industrial Research\,(CSIR), Government of India through a NET Junior Research Fellowship vide grant No. 09/0059(15346)/2022-EMR-I.